 What to do: Check to make sure that Music/Tones On Hold (#602) is set to Music On Hold.
 If it is set correctly, turn up the volume on the Music on Hold coupler or on the device.

-- If the device works properly, the problem is solved. - If the device still does not work, call the AT&T Helpline.
+- If the device works properly, the problem is solved. - If the device still does not work, call the hotline.